dotnet/arcade/Documentation/Darc.md

 ### **`get-goal`**

-Gets the goal build time for the definition per Channel.
-This is captured for the PKPI- Build time report.
+Gets the goal build time for the definition per channel.
+This is captured for the PKPI - Build time report.

 **Sample**:
 ```